 Very often the investigated substance is only available as a powder.
 Then an orientational average has to be performed in order to be able to compare to experiments.
+Since this average cannot be performed analytically one sums over a finite set of special directions.
 In our evaluations we use for each absolute value $B = |\vec{B}|$ special sets of directions given by points on the unit sphere.
 These sets are called Lebedev-Laikov grids [17].
-The directions, which contribute with various weights, and their total number are chosen such that the angular integration of polynomials

-$x^k \times y^l \times z^m$, where $k+l+m \le 131$, can be performed with a relative accuracy of 2^{-14} [17].
+The directions, which contribute with various weights, and their total number are chosen such that the angular integration of polynomials $x^k \times y^l \times z^m$, where $k + l + m \leq 131$, can be performed with a relative accuracy of 2^{-14} [17].
 In our evaluations we normally use a Lebedev-Laikov grid with 50 points.
+These points can be generated with publicly available software [18].
 Equivalently one may cover the unit sphere with the vertices of regular bodies such as an octahedron, a cube, or a dodecahedron.
 For practically all examples we evaluated in the past we can say that averaging over the directions given by the vertices of a dodecahedron is as accurate as averaging over a Lebedev-Laikov grid with 50 points.
+On the contrary, averaging only over a smaller number of directions like $\pm x, \pm y$, and $\pm z$ is insufficient.